Digital Business

 Smartphone and e-commerce

-Today, however, many of the companies' processes are still analogue.
-Access to digital information across the value chain is, therefore, not always available – especially not in real-time.
+However, many companies' processes today are still analogue; therefore, access to digital information across the value chain is not always available, particularly in real-time.
 Lack of digital information reduces the possibility of using advanced planning methods internally in individual companies and across the entire supply chain's many actors.
-In the coming years, however, significant digital maturation is expected.
+However, in the coming years, significant digital maturation is expected.

-Digitisation creates the necessary basis for, for example, automation in the transport sector with the phasing in of fully or partially autonomous vehicles (cars, trucks, ships, etc.), as well as the possibilities for the use of advanced robots in the healthcare sector.
+Digitisation creates the necessary basis for, e.g., automation in the transport sector with the phasing in of fully or partially autonomous vehicles (cars, trucks, ships etc.), as well as possibilities for using advanced robots in the healthcare sector.

 At DTU Management, we work to demonstrate the potential of increased digitalisation.
-Our research supports the companies exploiting the opportunities by using advanced methods to optimise operations and minimise the strain on the climate, environment and resources.
+Our research helps the companies exploit opportunities by using advanced methods to optimise operations and minimise strain on the climate, environment and resources.

 Contact